Tutorial: llmTools

 - Learn how to provide a tool on device

-- Setup tool calling infrastructure
+- Setup web/cloud-based and on-device tool calling infrastructure

 Back end:

-- Learn how to provide a tool in the backend
+- Learn how to provide a tool in the back end

-- Setup tool calling and forwarding infrastructure
+- Setup web/cloud-based and command-line interface (CLI) tool calling and forwarding infrastructure

-- How to recognize tool-call event in Ollama’s NDJSON stream and do the tool call or forward it as an SSE event to the front-end
+- Recognize tool-call events in Ollama’s NDJSON stream and determine whether the tool call is for a back-end or front-end tool

 API and protocol handshakes